 - You’re still in “study mode”.

 Take advantage of the fresh information in your brain and the pep in your step.
 There’s no better time to utilize all the things you’ve learned about time management and study tactics for the CPA Exam than now.

-- Information is still top of mind.
+- Information is still top of the mind.

-All the nitty gritty details that you’ve learned in your accounting courses are still walking around in Memory Town.
+All the nitty-gritty details that you’ve learned in your accounting courses are still walking around in Memory Town.
 That means you’ll be able to quickly apply what you’ve learned in class to topics tested on the exam.
 One of the main areas of difficulty for candidates is not being able to recall what they learned in their accounting courses.
 Eliminate the forgetful factor while the information is still brewing and fresh!

 - You’ll never get the summer after you graduate back.

 Take advantage of this free time that you have now.
 You’ll never have it again.
-You may be tempted to spend this time vacationing or relaxing, but remember that you’re still young and there will always be opportunity for leisurely enjoyment.
-The CPA Exam takes dedication and focus—two things that can be difficult to obtain once you’re working full time, starting a family, or doing both.
+You may be tempted to spend this time vacationing or relaxing, but remember that you’re still young and there will always be an opportunity for leisurely enjoyment.
+The CPA Exam takes dedication and focuses—two things that can be difficult to obtain once you’re working full time, starting a family, or doing both.
 Life only gets increasingly more busy as time goes on, so the few months you spend studying for the CPA Exam now is a dent in time compared to the rest of your life as a successful CPA.

 - Earn more sooner in your career.